Career Roadmap FAQs - Human Resources at Ohio State

 Will Career Roadmap impact the status of positions under the Fair Labor Standards Act (FLSA)?

 In-scope jobs for Career Roadmap will be designated as non-exempt or exempt.
 As positions are mapped to the new framework, there may be a change in that position’s FLSA status.
 If a status change happens, we will work to lessen the impact on those employees.
-More information about FLSA changes will be available in spring 2021.
+More information about FLSA changes will be available in fall 2021.

 If Career Roadmap provides more visibility to career paths, how do I move to the next level, and who is responsible for that?

 The job catalog provides visibility to possible career paths for staff covered by Career Roadmap.
 Staff can advance within the career framework based on their skills, experience, performance and the business need.
 This information empowers staff to chart their own career path.